 We still use the same ratio of garden waste and the addition of nitrogen and a soil inoculator but we also employ the concept of turning the pile to allow the bacteria the oxygen it requires to transform the waste into compost.
 Simply use a monitor to monitor the heat within the pile, the temp of the pile will sit between 50-60 degrees C, as the pile cools by 5 -10 degrees C we turn the pile.

 We understand that your project may be a little garden, only a few plants or a bit of a makeover.
 You might not have the room, time or desire to make your own compost.
-THATS OK! you can get a wonderful result from bagged composts the trick is to know what your looking for.
+THAT’S OK! you can get a wonderful result from bagged composts the trick is to know what you’re looking for.

 How do I get my organic matter to where I need it?

-- Dig it in, heavy hard work but it immediately adds the organic matter to where its needed and is the most beneficial
+- Dig it in, heavy hard work but it immediately adds the organic matter to where it is needed and is the most beneficial

 - Apply it to the surface.
 Easily added but taken many years to trickle through to the root zone